-Potential Dodd-Frank Repeal.
+Potential Dodd-Frank Repeal

 The Dodd-Frank Act encompassed a wide-ranging set of banking and financial sector reforms enacted in response to the 2007-08 financial crisis.
 The statute also contained a number of securities law and corporate governance provisions applicable to all or most U.S. public companies - for example, establishing the requirement that public companies provide shareholders with an advisory vote on executive compensation (commonly referred to as "say-on-pay").
-Expected efforts by the new presidential administration to repeal or replace the Dodd-Frank Act primarily will relate to banking and financial sector regulation but likely will also address these securities law and corporate governance provisions of wider applicability.
-(See "The Trump Impact: Key Issues in Financial Services Reform for 2017.")
-Although the ultimate form of any new law remains to be seen, the "Financial CHOICE Act of 2016" - approved on a party-line vote by the House Financial Services Committee in the fall of 2016 - represents the most advanced effort thus far.
-One section in the Financial CHOICE Act would repeal the Dodd-Frank provision authorizing the SEC to adopt proxy access rules.
+Efforts by the new presidential administration to repeal or replace the Dodd-Frank Act have already begun, with President Donald Trump recently directing a wide review of financial regulations aimed at rolling back the Dodd-Frank Act.
+These efforts primarily will relate to banking and financial sector regulation, but likely will also address these securities law and corporate governance provisions of wider applicability.
+Although the ultimate form of any new law remains to be seen, the "Financial Choice Act of 2016" - approved on a party-line vote by the House Financial Services Committee in the fall of 2016 - represents the most advanced effort thus far.
+One section in the Financial Choice Act would repeal the Dodd-Frank provision authorizing the SEC to adopt proxy access rules.
 As a result of private ordering, this repeal would be somewhat irrelevant.

-Another provision in the Financial CHOICE Act would amend the requirement to have a say-on-pay vote.
+Another provision in the Financial Choice Act would amend the requirement to have a sayon-pay vote.
 Rather than the current requirement that companies hold a say-on-pay vote at least once every three years, companies would be required to hold such a vote only when there has been a material change to the compensation of executives from the previous year.
 In 2011, when most large companies last solicited shareholder feedback on the desired frequency of say-on-pay votes, more than 90 percent of S&P 500 companies adopted annual say-on-pay votes.
-Many companies will hold their next say-on-frequency vote in 2017 and the expectation is that investors will again express a preference for annual say-on-pay votes.
+Many companies will hold their next say-on-frequency vote in 2017, and the expectation is that investors will again express a preference for annual say-on-pay votes.
 It would appear that even if the law was amended to require say-on-pay votes only upon material changes to executive compensation, private ordering likely would result in maintaining the status quo of annual votes at most companies.

-Board Composition.
+Board Composition

 Investors continue to scrutinize director skill sets, diversity and tenure as well as company disclosure regarding how boards consider these issues.
 Although there have been calls by some investors or investor groups to expand SEC disclosure rules concerning director diversity, most of the change to date in this area has been the result of private ordering.
 Prompted by investor calls for better disclosure, the appearance of board skills matrices in company proxy statements continues to expand.
 While progress may be viewed as slow by some, boards are steadily increasing their gender diversity.
 On the issue of director tenure, investors continue to raise concerns where average tenure is lengthy, where a high percentage of directors are considered long-tenured or where no new director has been added for some length of time.
 In any event, private ordering is likely to continue to spur boards to consider these issues, take responsive action and improve disclosures to reflect their understanding and consideration of these matters.